Love your planet.

 Each step of our operations has been taken into consideration when we have calculated our emissions.
 From the clothes arriving to our closet to the first cycle and onwards.

-It takes 10 years of access to our shared closets, before you will reach the same emission as a month’s average consumption.
+It takes 34 months of access to our shared closets before you will reach the same amount of emission as 1 month’s average consumption of clothes in Sweden.

 Impact in kg of CO2e